Ais people: Malabar culture

+Mounds

+Low mounds of sand or a sand and shell mixture were common in the Malabar culture area, generally located close to settlements.
+Mounds typically were used for burials, as were some middens.
+Burials in Malabar mounds were not accompanied by grave goods, and there is no indication of status differences in the burials.
+A few mounds held circular or "wheel-spoke" burials, with up to 50 skeletons all with their heads pointing towards the center of the mound.
+A few other mounds with radial or "wheel-spoke" burial have been found elsewhere in Florida, including in Alachua, Miami-Dade, Pasco, Sarasota, and Volusia counties.
+Artifacts found scattered in the mounds date from 900 to the historic period.

+There are reports of terraced ridges and platforms at some sites, including some ramps.
+The reported structures are not mentioned in historic sources, and the sites have not be excavated by archaeologists, and have mostly been modified by development, so that when they were created, or even if they are artificial, has not been determined.

 A burial mound, used by the Ais tribe for 500 to 1,000 years rises about twenty feet in Old Fort Park on Indian River Drive in Fort Pierce.
 This location later became an Army fort used during the Second Seminole War (1838–1842) and it may be the location of a Spanish settlement, mission and military outpost dating back to 1567.
 The burial mound is several hundred feet around.
 The Indian River (called the "Rio de Ais" by the Spanish colonizers) flows by within sight.